YOGA TEACHER TRAINING SYDNEY

 • You should be familiar with the concept and the practice of yoga.

-He has taught teachers from the very start of their teaching journeys and mentored seasoned teachers for years.
 The Yoga Factory's 350hr Teacher Training has delivered many exceptional students to the industry and Mick's mentees can be found all over the world.
 They stand out because they actually teach.
 Their classes are taught with the confidence and safety of a seasoned teacher.
 They can teach to whoever is in front of them, knowing how to structure the class around the ability of the students and not their class plan from last night or someone else’s class (which they happened to think was nice).
 Mick's gift is his ability to get teachers and students to believe that if they practice, they can teach.
 It is just about articulating your experiences and finding your own verbal cues for others to follow.

 • “Undertaking the 350 Hour Yoga Teacher Training at The Yoga Factory under the guidance of Mick Barnes has been a transformative experience.
 I went into the training with an eagerness to learn more about the vast paradigm of yoga and have finished the course with the skills necessary to share yoga and my ever growing passion with others.
 The course acknowledges the vastness of yoga and focuses on providing students with a deep understanding of yoga philosophy, anatomy, sequencing, modifications, assists, all the way through to the practice of confidently leading a class.
 One of the most rewarding aspects of the training was the opportunity to connect with the wider yoga community, other students and TYF experienced teachers.
 Being immersed in a supportive environment filled with like-minded individuals who share a passion for yoga has been both enriching and inspiring.
 Mick’s wealth of knowledge and love for the practice is ever present in the course and his guidance provides the opportunity to evolve as a yoga student.
 I couldn’t recommend the course enough for those wanting to deepen their practice, delve into the depths of yoga and to ignite a greater purpose.”